sjspielman/tasty/software-setup/software-installation.md

 ### Installing Slack

 While Slack can be used directly from the browser at (<https://slack.com>), we recommend that you download Slack to be able to use its full features.
-Download Slack from this link: <https://slack.com/downloads>, which will automatically direct you to the download page for your operating system.
+Download Slack from this link <https://slack.com/downloads>, which will automatically direct you to the download page for your operating system.

 ### Joining the Cancer Data Science Slack